 A Great Selling Tool

-When it comes time to sell your home, your home maintenance log is also a valuable reference that demonstrates how well you’ve cared for your home.
+When it comes time to sell your home, your home maintenance manual is also a valuable reference that demonstrates how well you’ve cared for your home.
 Providing this kind of comprehensive record can really inspire confidence for the buyer who wants to purchase your home.